 Our challenge was to design and test a product or service that solves an information experience problem.
 We decided on the laundromat experience because it’s a necessary service that remains largely ignored and persistently unpleasant.

-- Prototyping: room-scale low-fidelity experience prototype
+Prototyping: simulated entire customer journey with room-scale low-fidelity experience prototype

-- Design: Led branding efforts, shot concept video, designed 2 slideshow presentations
+Visual Design/Branding: Created logo and visual language, shot concept video, designed 2 slideshow presentations

-Swift Spin is a membership-driven service with perks.
+Swift Spin is a stress-free laundromat experience.

 Now you can do your laundry and reclaim your time.